DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-header-row-sorting.md

 # TableHeaderRowSorting Plugin Reference

-Plugin that extends the table view header row with the sort order indicator and allows an end-user to change sorting by a column.
+A plugin that extends the table view header row with the sort order indicator and allows an end-user to change sorting by a column.

 ## User Reference